Last Updated: March 26, 2026

 Average Size & Lifespan

-With proper care, Black Kuhli Loaches can live 8–12 years in captivity.
-Some hobbyists report even longer lifespans.
+With proper care, Black Kuhli Loaches can live 8.
+12 years in captivity.
+Hobbyists report even longer lifespans.
 Their longevity makes them a long-term commitment, so it pays to set up their tank correctly from the start.
-These are fish that reward patience — they tend to become more bold and active the longer they are established in an aquarium.
+These are fish that reward patience.
+They become more bold and active the longer they are established in an aquarium.

 Care Guide